Connect with others who understand.

 Does Jojoba Oil Help the Skin?

-Some people with psoriasis report that jojoba oil helps them feel better, such as a MyPsoriasisTeam member who said, “Nothing worked for me until I used jojoba oil.”
+Some people with psoriasis report that jojoba oil helps them feel better.
+“Nothing worked for me until I used jojoba oil,” wrote a MyPsoriasisTeam member.

-Jojoba oil also enhances skin hydration.
-Unlike many moisturizers, jojoba oil acts similar to the natural moisturizer that the skin produces, rather than like a foreign substance.
-This characteristic may help people with psoriasis tolerate jojoba oil for keeping skin hydrated.
+Jojoba oil’s fatty acids help enhance skin hydration.
+Unlike many moisturizers, jojoba oil acts similarly to the natural moisturizer produced by the skin, rather than like a foreign substance.
+People with psoriasis and other skin conditions may find jojoba oil to be a helpful and nonirritating moisturizer.

-Because the scalp is made up of skin, jojoba oil could be helpful for scalp psoriasis, too.
-In fact, several MyPsoriasisTeam members have found it useful.
+Because the scalp is made up of skin, jojoba oil could be helpful for scalp psoriasis.
+Jojoba oil may also work as a natural leave-in conditioner for your hair.
+Several MyPsoriasisTeam members have found it useful.

 Another said, “I have psoriasis in my hair.
 I have been using jojoba carrier oil with antioxidant vitamin E.”